RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball bearings: Methods and materials

 \subsection{Feature extraction}

-We extract several features in the time domain from the raw bearing signal as important indicators to detect bearing degeneration \citep{tabatabaei_experimental_2020}.
-These include peak amplitude, energy, rise time, time, RMS, skewness, kurtosis, and crest factor among others.
+We extract several features in the time domain from the raw bearing signal as important features for RUL prediction~\citep{tabatabaei_experimental_2020}.
+These features characterize the condition of mechanical systems based on sensor data.
+They include peak amplitude, energy, rise time, time, RMS, skewness, kurtosis, and crest factor, among others.
+Such features have been used before to train survival models with success~\citep{wang_remaining_2022}, and have been shown to be good predictors of the RUL~\citep{wang_hybrid_2020}.
 In practice, the feature data come from an accelerometer placed on the ball bearings at an angle of 90 degrees.
-We recorded a total of 12 time domain features for the analysis, which are summarized in Table \ref{tab:dist_tab}.
+We record a total of 12 time-domain features for our empirical analyzes, which are summarized in Table \ref{tab:dist_tab}.